TMT: Tri-Modal Translation between Speech, Image, and Text by Processing Different Modalities as Different Languages: Experiments

 \subsubsection{Mean Opinion Score Comparisons}

 In order to assess the quality of generated speech in both image-to-speech captioning and text-to-speech tasks, we conduct human subjective study and neural MOS test using MOSNet \cite{lo2018mosnet} and SpeechLMScore \cite{maiti2023speechlmscore}.
-Specifically, we enlisted 21 participants to evaluate the naturalness of the generated speech for both tasks, and for the image-to-speech captioning task, we also assessed descriptiveness, gauging the extent to which the speech accurately describes the input images.
+Specifically, we enlisted 21 participants who are volunteers mostly in academia to evaluate the naturalness of the generated speech for both tasks, and for the image-to-speech captioning task, we also assessed descriptiveness, gauging the extent to which the speech accurately describes the input images.
+Participants were asked to evaluate each sample using a score between 1 and 5, with increments of 0.5.
 Following the previous works \cite{hsu2021text,kim2024towards}, 20 samples are used for the image-to-speech captioning task.
 For TTS, 20 samples and 100 samples are employed for human subjective study and neural MOS, respectively.
 The results are shown in Table \ref{tab:mos}.
 TMT achieves the best score for both human study and neural MOS scores in image-to-speech captioning.
 Moreover, we achieve comparable performances with VITS on TTS task.
-Through MOS evaluation, we can confirm the effectiveness of TMT in generating intelligible and natural speech.
+Please note that the TTS performance of TMT can’t help relying on the performance of the token-based vocoder (\ie, HiFi-GAN \cite{kong2020hifi}).
+As VITS showed better performances than HiFi-GAN-based TTS model in general~\cite{kim2021vits}, this tendency could be reflected in our experiment, where TMT shows slightly worse MOS scores compared to VITS.
+This means that there is the possibility of the improvement in terms of naturalness of the generated speech of TMT by improving the speech token-based vocoder.
+Yet, through MOS evaluation, we can confirm the effectiveness of TMT in generating intelligible and natural speech.